Sector Development Archives - ISO-BEA

 Recognition of Contribution

 Recipients must acknowledge ISO support with a textual reference and a bilingual animated logo in the credit sequence, or appropriate placement in the completed work, where applicable.
-ISO logos are available for download on the ISO website.
+ISO logos are available for download.

 When sharing information about ISO funded projects or opportunities, Applicants are required to tag ISO on any social media posts related to this funding, and include the ISO logo when applicable: